pimutils/mates.rs/README.md

 2. Add `~/.cargo/bin/` to your path.
 The binary inside it doesn't depend on either Rust or Cargo, just `glibc` and `grep`.

+### Shell completions

+Shell completion files are included in the ArchLinux package for Bash, Fish, and Zsh. `cargo install` currently does not support installing additional files.

+If building from source, they will be found in `target/release/build/mates-<hash>/out/<shellfile>`.

 ## Usage